bgamari/bayes-stack/docs/usage.markdown

 Nomenclature:

-lamda
+*lamdas*
-: an edge-specific mixture of topics (equivalent to theta in LDA)
+: for all edges, the mixture of topics (equivalent to theta in LDA, but shared by two nodes)

-phi
+*phis*
-: a topic-specific mixture of items (as in LDA)
+: for all topics,  mixture of items (as in LDA)

-psi
+*psis*
-: a global mixture over all edges (for convenience, projected to a restricted mixture of friendships a given user is involved in)
+: one global mixture over all edges (for convenience, it provides for each user the restricted mixture over friendships a given user is involved in)

-omega
+*omegas*
-: a node-specific mixture of individual topics
+: for each node, its own mixture of topics

-gamma
+*gammas*
-: for each node, a Bernoulli distribution for associating sharing versus own tastes
+: for each node, a Bernoulli distribution sharing versus own topics

 To run the shared taste model with 10 topics using 5 parallel threads call